Chenghai Lake

 Chenghai Lake (程海 (Chénghaǐ)) is a mesotrophic plateau lake in Yunnan Province, China.
 The lake has a total area of about 77.22 km2.
-The average depth is 25.7 m, with an elevation of 1503 m. the water storage capacity is about 19.87×10^{8}m^{3} (i.e about 2 billion m³ or 2 km³).
+The average depth is 25.7 m, with an elevation of 1503 m. the water storage capacity is about 19.87×10^{8}m^{3} (i.e about 2 billion m^{3} or 2 km^{3}).
 Chenghai Lake is one of only three lakes in the world where Spirulina is found naturally.

 Ecology

 Chenghai Lake is known to have significant yeast biodiversity; a study collected and identified 64 yeast strains, in 22 species across 8 genera.
 The lake is a closed ecosystem, and is mesotrophic, meaning it supports an intermediate level of biological productivity.
 Aquatic vegetation in the lake has declined, probably due to pollution, habitat destruction, eutrophication, and effects of grass carp stocks.

 Pollution

 Caesium-137, a radioactive fallout isotope, is present in the lake.